collectionspace/Tools/reports/iReportBestPractice.md

 Note that this workflow presumes you use git from the command line.
 If you are using an IDE to do your editing and communicate with GitHub, steps 3-11 of this workflow will differ for you.
 Adjust accordingly.

-Example monologue, install new PAHMA reports on cspace-prod.
+Example monologue: install a new report for PAHMA on Production; you can cut and paste these commands

 ```
 # assuming all the changes to .jrxml files are already committed to GitHub...
 $
 # ssh to Prod
 $ ssh cspace-prod.cspace.berkeley.edu
-# change to my local clone of Tools repo
--sh-4.1$ cd Tools/
-# update it, verify the new .jrxml info is there
+# ... then we become the appropriate CSpace pseudo-user
+-sh-4.1$ sudo su - app_pahma
+# ... then update the repot.
+It does not (should not!) hurt to recopy all of them
--sh-4.1$ git pull -v
+[app_pahma@cspace-prod-01 ~]$ cd ~/src/cspace-deployment/Tools ; git pull -v ; cd
-[snip]
 Fast-forward
  datasources/ucjeps/solrETL-public.sh |    2 +-
  reports/pahma/GroupWithImages.jrxml  |  257 ++++++++++++++++++++++++++++++++++
  2 files changed, 258 insertions(+), 1 deletions(-)
  create mode 100644 reports/pahma/GroupWithImages.jrxml
-# we need to get the .jrxml over to the appropriate CSpace directory.
-# we don't have privileges to cp them directly to where they need to go, so we move them to /tmp first...
-# copy the reports to /tmp
--sh-4.1$ cp -r reports /tmp/reports
-# ... then we become the appropriate CSpace pseudo-user
--sh-4.1$ sudo su - app_pahma
-# ... then we cp the files from /tmp.
-It does not (should not!) hurt to recopy all of them
-[app_pahma@cspace-prod-01 ~]$ cp /tmp/reports/pahma/*.jrxml tomcat6-pahma/cspace/reports/
-# ... then we clean out the existing .jasper files (they are all recompiled as needed)
+# ... then we invoke the deployment scripts
-[app_pahma@cspace-prod-01 ~]$ rm tomcat6-pahma/cspace/reports/*.jasper
+[app_pahma@cspace-prod-01 ~]$ csdeployreports
 # go back to being ourselves again
 -sh-4.1$ exit
-# clean up (in case some other user want to use the approach, we need to get rid of our dir in /tmp
--sh-4.1$ rm -rf /tmp/reports
 # we're done here!
 -sh-4.1$ exit
 $